-Halloween is a great time to explore some of the spookier aspects of human nature, and nothing embodies that more than the idea of the haunted house.
+Halloween is a great time to explore some of the spookier aspects of human nature, and nothing embodies that more than the idea of haunted locations.
 I've summarized my favorite stories about haunted places here, with links to more information for those of you brave enough to delve deeper.

-As a site primarily known for treatment of TB patients, the estimated number of individuals who died slow, excruciating deaths on the premises is estimated between 8,000 on one hand to 63,000 on the other.
+As a site primarily known for the treatment of TB patients, the estimated number of individuals who died slow, excruciating deaths on the premises is estimated between 8,000 and 63,000.
 The site was also the location of two suicides, both of which occurred in the same room four years apart!

 Graveyards are frequent nightmare fodder for spooky stories.
 That being the case, Greyfriars Kirkyard is the granddaddy of all haunted graveyards!
 The site, in scenic Edinburgh, has been an active burial site since at least 1561, giving it well over four centuries to accumulate the spirits of the dead.